 Furthermore, WhatsApp has its unique function in Whatsapp status, which Signal lacks.
 Users adore this function since it enables them to share their innermost sentiments with their nearest and dearest.
 Whatsapp is becoming more than simply a messaging service; it’s also a social networking platform in this regard.

 Moving forward, Whatsapp allows you to send a wide variety of files to one another, though there are size restrictions.
 The size restriction for media files is 16 MB, while files can be about 100 MB in size.
 Also, you can broadcast your current location to contacts in real time.

 Since WhatsApp is aimed at the general public, it integrates flawlessly with cloud storage solutions like iCloud and Google Drive for backup and restoration.
 The best part is cloud backup costs nothing.
 Additionally, WhatsApp now has a night mode option.

 Signal vs. WhatsApp: What’s Recommended?

-By now, you would have had a clear idea to answer the question, “is the Signal app safe or Whatsapp?”
+By now, you would have had a clear idea to answer the question, “is Signal app safe or WhatsApp?”

-Since Meta acquired Whatsapp, concerns about user privacy have always been raised.
+Since Meta acquired WhatsApp, concerns about user privacy have always been raised.
 However, the smart move is to refrain from debating over the facts and opt for a more secure and reliable alternative.
-This is why Signal is the most recommended instant messaging app that cares about users’ privacy and protects their data.
+This is why Signal is better than Whatsapp and the most recommended instant messaging app that cares about users’ privacy and protects their data.